George Monck, 1st Duke of Albemarle: Later career and death

-Command of the fleet was given to James, Duke of York with Sandwich as his deputy and Monck took over his administrative duties at the Admiralty.
+Command of the fleet was given to James, Duke of York, with Sandwich as his deputy and Monck took over his administrative duties at the Admiralty.
 He also gained a great deal of popularity for remaining in London throughout the 1665 Great Plague when most of the government fled to Oxford.
 Monck and Prince Rupert shared command during the 1666 campaign; the Four Days' Battle in June was a Dutch victory, offset by English success at the St. James's Day Battle in July.
 In September he was recalled to help maintain order in the chaos created by the Great Fire of London.

 This was his last active command; the fleet had to be laid up due to lack of money, culminating in the humiliating raid on the Medway in June 1667 which ended the war.
-One of the few to escape censure by Parliament, Monck was appointed First Lord of the Treasury but he was now suffering from severe edema which limited his ability to attend meetings.
+One of the few to escape censure by Parliament, Monck was appointed First Lord of the Treasury but he was now suffering from severe oedema which limited his ability to attend meetings.
 He died on 3 January 1670, followed three weeks later by his wife, and was buried in Westminster Abbey.
-Some years later a monument, by William Kent and Peter Scheemakers, was erected in the Abbey in Monck's honour.
+Some years later, a monument by William Kent and Peter Scheemakers was erected in the Abbey in Monck's honour.
+The ballad On the Death of His Grace, the Duke of Albemarle was composed in his honour.